jus1d/jus1d/README.md

 - I’m currently learning C#
 - I’m looking to collaborate with other creators/developers
-- Fun fact: I love to draw and play guitar / drums
+- Fun fact: here no fact, maybe it is in the other place?

 ### Connect with me: